 Final dissertation (outline to be presented in Turin by 28 May 2021, deadline beginning of October 2021)

-There are two Master's, level I and level II.
+There are two Masters, level I and level II.

 The only difference between them is the educational background and academic qualification required: to enrol on a level I Master's you need a bachelor degree; while for a level II Master's you already need a post-graduate degree.
-Pursuing a Master in Public Procurement Management for Sustainable Development a first level Master degree will be awarded.
+Pursuing a Master in Public Procurement Management for Sustainable Development a first level Master will be awarded.

 For more information please visit: http://www.quadrodeititoli.it/altrititoli.aspx?IDL=2

-The programme is held in English.
+The Master is held in English.

 The fifteenth Master's edition 2020/2021 will start on 05 October 2020.
 It has three parts, with the following timetable:

-Students who pass the prescribed examinations will be awarded a first level Master degree from the University of Turin.
+Students who pass the prescribed examinations will be awarded a first level Master from the University of Turin.

-The programme will be held in Turin, Italy, at the International Training Centre of the ILO.
+The Master will be held in Turin, Italy, at the International Training Centre of the ILO.
 Its Campus and facilities provide an ideal environment for living and studying, sharing experience, learning from one other and creating networks.